ErlendS/learning/README.md

 git add [path]
 eg: git add testingNode/index.js

+# remove a deleted file from git (and save that it was deleted in a commit)
+git rm [path]

+# remove an accidentally added (git add) file
+git reset [path to accidentally added file] eg. git reset .gitignore

-# commit files added and push to GitHub
+# commit files and changes added, then push to GitHub
 git commit -m "This is the commit message" git push
 ```